tychio/when/README.md

-Opportunity
+When
 ---

 #### What's it? ####

-It's a Simple Firefox OS App.
+It's a Simple HTML5 App.

 #### What can it do? ####